 Each player is given three dice.
 The dice will be rolled three times, with the highest number set aside each time.
 At the end of the player’s turn, the three numbers must be added up to give the final figure.
 Each player takes a turn until they have three numbers each.
 The winner with the highest overall number will be declared the winner.

-What’s more, ‘Going to Boston’ can be adapted for those looking for more of a challenge.
+What’s more, the simple dice game ‘Going to Boston’ can be adapted for those looking for more of a challenge.
 For example, older children may enjoy multiplying the numbers, as opposed to adding them together.

 Pizza Party Game